USS Patricia: German service

 By 1913 Patricia was equipped for wireless telegraphy.
 Her call sign was DDP.

 On 27 November 1913 Patricia began what became her last voyage from Hamburg to New York.
-On 12 January 1914 the German government requisitioned her as a troop ship to Tsingtao on the coast of China.
+On 12 January 1914 the German government requisitioned her as a troop ship to the Jiaozhou Bay Leased Territory on the coast of China.

 US service

 On 26 March 1919, HAPAG surrendered Patricia to the United States Government.
 On 28 March at Cowes, Isle of Wight she was commissioned into the United States Navy, but she was not given a pennant number.
 Lt Cdr CC Windsor, United StatesNRF, was appointed to command her.

 On 30 March 1919 Patricia left Brest, France carrying members of the American Expeditionary Forces home to New York.
 This was the first of four voyages that Patricia made from France to the USA, in which she repatriated a total of 8,865 servicemen.

 In one voyage in April 1919 Patricia brought home from Brest to Boston almost 3,000 troops of the 26th Division, including the 102nd and 103rd machine gun battalions.
 On 15 April 1919, while Patricia was in mid-Atlantic, Julius Fischer, a HAPAG agent, locked himself in one of her state rooms and set fire to it by causing an electrical short-circuit.
 Members of her crew broke down the door, put out the fire and arrested Fischer.
 Other HAPAG agents said that Fischer was mentally unwell at the time.
 Patricia reached Boston on 17 April.

 On 4 June 1919 Patricia reached Hoboken carrying 2,847 members of the 36th Infantry Division.
 They included 150 Native American scouts.

 On the night of 11–12 June 1919, as Patricia was leaving New York for France, the cargo ship Redondo accidentally rammed Patricia's sister ship Graf Waldersee in fog about 160 km off Sandy Hook, New Jersey.
 Graf Waldersee reported 6 ft of water in her engine room, and Redondo shipped water in her forward hold.
 Patricia received Graf Waldersee's wireless distress signal and came to assist.

 Patricia took off Graf Waldersee's passengers and half of her crew and then took the damaged liner in tow.
 Late on the morning of 12 June Graf Waldersee's crew beached her on a sandbar on Long Island.
 Graf Waldersee was refloated on the afternoon of 14 June and four tugs towed her to Brooklyn Navy Yard.